rfong/sustenance/bread/sourdough_tartine.md

 - Mixing bowls
 - Cotton towels to line bowls for proofing (flour sack towels work well)
 - Plastic wrap or other moisture-proof covering for the bowls
-- Dutch ovens or large heavy-bottomed pots with lids
+- Dutch ovens (or large, oven-safe, heavy-bottomed pots with lids)
 - Pastry scraper
 - Serrated bread knife
 - Kitchen gram scale